Ovarian rejuvenation is the process of turning back the fertility clock for women who have experienced early menopause.

 Although complications are rare, they may possibly result in hospitalization.

 Any woman who is in good physical health and falls into one or more of the four patient categories:

-- Menopausal or perimenopausal women under the age of 50 years.
+- Menopausal or perimenopausal women, regardless of the age.

 - Infertile women, over the age of 35 years, having low egg reserve and low AntiMullerian Hormone levels.